 The TC National Writers Series supports Grand Traverse area high school students in the five-county region interested in writing by bringing to life great conversations with today’s best-selling authors.
-Net proceeds from the Series are donated to a dedicated scholarship fund, which awards scholarships to junior and senior high school students planning to attend college for writing.
+Net proceeds from the Series are donated to a dedicated scholarship fund, which awards scholarships to junior and senior high school students planning to attend college.
 The National Writers Series also provides free mentorship workshops and Q&A sessions for students with visiting NWS authors.

-It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award up to $6000 in scholarships ($2000 each) in the categories of poetry, fiction or non-fiction.
+It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award up to $7,500 in scholarships ($2,500 each) in the categories of poetry, fiction or non-fiction.
 In addition, winners will receive a master’s class in their submitted genre and have their work considered for publication in an upcoming issue of Dunes Review, Michigan Writers’ literary journal.
-All winners will be contacted by the Community Foundation and the National Writers Series scholarship committee and be recognized at an NWS author event in the spring of 2012.
+All winners will be contacted by the Community Foundation and the National Writers Series scholarship committee and be recognized at an NWS author event.